microsoft/vsts-extension-retrospectives/README.md

 Directive' at the top of the board.
 - **Do not display names in feedback**: When checked, anonymize who creates individual feedback items.
-- **Columns**: You can either Apply from a preselected templates or individually select and configure columns.
+- **Columns Settings**: You can either Apply from a pre-populated template or individually select and configure columns yourself.

 ![A screenshot showing the dropdown of available templates for the retrospective board.
 They represent the different columns that can be included.](https://github.com/microsoft/vsts-extension-retrospectives/raw/main/documentation/images/desktop/pick-retrospective-template-lightmode.png)

 **Note:** Retrospective Title is the minimum 'required' information (other fields can stay at default as needed).
-Ones the title is provided, the `Save` button is enabled.
+Once the title is provided, the `Save` button is enabled.
 Save the retrospective using the `Save` button.

 ### ...
-Or Select Another Board
+Or Select Another Retrospective Board

-Once you have created the retrospective board and you want to select a board different from the currently displayed board, click on the board name and select the desired board.
-You can use the search box to find the appropriate boards if you have a large number of boards.
+Once you have created the retrospective board and you want to select a retrospective board different from the currently displayed board, click on the retrospective board name and select the desired one.
+You can use the search box to find the appropriate retrospective boards if you have a large number of boards.

 ![A screenshot showing the dropdown for searching available retrospective